 A similar sentiment poured out across the web this week, as news of Jobs's retirement made the rounds.
 On Twitter, Tumblr, Google+, Facebook, fans and colleagues alike described some of their most memorable moments with Apple's chief executive and visionary.
 Below, a collection of the better anecdotes out there, along with some stories sent to us directly, that show just how influential Jobs has been.

-[UPDATE: We've since added more stories below.]
+[UPDATE: This story originally ran in 2011; we've since updated it and added more stories below.]

 Lee Nadler, founder, Sherpa Marketing:

 We arrived at 1 infinite loop a couple hours early.
 Who could blame us--we were meeting with Steve Jobs.

 It was 2004 and I was with three colleagues from BMW and its ad agency Fallon.
 We had prepared a marketing program to promote a new feature that allowed the iPod to seamlessly be controlled by the car's stereo and steering wheel.
 This was an industry first at the time.
 And BMW had the pole position to launch it first.